 - We come from the Haida clan originally, but dad and I aren't really into looking up ALL our ancestors like a lot of people from our culture are.

 - And we take note that the Haida people have won another court victory.

-The name in Haida, literally 'people'.
+Mid 19th century: the name in Haida, literally 'people'.

 Words that rhyme with Haidachider, cider, divider, eider, glider, Guider, hider, Ida, insider, Oneida, outsider, provider, rider, Ryder, Saida, slider, spider, strider, stridor